UIUC-iSchool-DataViz/spring2019/week13/lecture13.md

  * 48 FPS, 60 FPS - video games, interactive graphics, virtual reality
  * 120 FPS - really good virtual reality

+<iframe width="560" height="315" src="https://www.youtube.com/embed/pfiHFqnPLZ4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 notes:
 24 fps is considered the absolute minimum necessary frequency so that people don't perceive individual frames.

 48 fps is widely considered so fast the human eye can't perceive any separation at all - but 60 fps is safer.

 if you watch a TV and it seems distractingly smooth, it's probably doing frame interpolation to make 30fps content play back at 60fps.

+This youtube video actually only plays at 60FPS, so the 120 ball is kind of pointless.

 ---